Cleg83/tool_db/README.md

 ## Summary

-The Woodworking Tool Database is designed to simplify the process of discovering, learning about, and acquiring woodworking tools.
+The Woodworker's Tool Database is designed to simplify the process of discovering, learning about, and acquiring woodworking tools.
 By integrating detailed tool information, instructional videos, and purchase options into a single platform, the application addresses the fragmentation and inefficiencies in the current process.

 With its focus on user convenience and enhanced learning, the application aims to become a valuable resource for all woodworking enthusiasts.